SOME SYMPTOMS OF SPINDLE TAPER SEAT DAMAGE OR WEAR

-DIRT - Dirt & chips find their way between the tool and spindle.
-Automatic tool changers may be equipped with air shot cleaners, but when you add coolant to the mix, they become less than reliable.
+Between the tool and the spindle, dust and chips accumulate.
+Automatic tool changers may be equipped with air shot cleaners, but when you add coolant to the mix, they become less reliable.

-AUTOMATIC TOOL CHANGERS - ATC misalignment may cause tool holders to drag on one side of the seat every time a tool is put in and taken out, causing wear on one side of the seat.
+When a tool is placed in and pulled out, an ATC misalignment may cause tool holders to drag on one side of the seat, wearing down that side of the seat.

-MANUAL TOOL CHANGES - Heavy tools may cause the operator to bump the end of the tool against the taper seat, creating dents and raised areas around them.
-Look for dented or pitted surface of taper seat.
+Heavy tools may cause the operator to bump the end of the tool against the taper seat, creating dents and raised areas around them.
+Look for a dented or pitted surface of the taper seat.